-As shown in Fig. 1, you can connect up to two switch-socket panels to the iks aquastar midi on L1 to L2 (thereby giving you a total of 8 sockets that can be activated individually).
-These sockets are labelled L1 to L2.
-The sockets on L1 have been given the numbers 1 to 4, on L2 the numbers 5 to 8.
+As shown in Fig. 1, you can connect up to four switch-socket panels to the iks aquastar on L1 to L4 (thereby giving you a total of 16 sockets that can be activated individually).
+These sockets are labelled L1 to L4.
+The sockets on L1 have been given the numbers 1 to 4, on

+L2 the numbers 5 to 8, on L3 the numbers 9 to 12 and finally L4 the numbers 13 to 16.
 If you only have one socket panel in your possession then we recommend that you connect it to the socket L1.
-Of course, you can connect it to L2, if you wish but then please note that the numbers assigned to the sockets change accordingly (see above).
+Of course, you can connect it to L2, L3 or L4 if you wish but then please note that the numbers assigned to the sockets change accordingly (see above).